AndyFul/ConfigureDefender/README.md

 .

-ConfigureDefender utility may be used also on Windows 10 Proffessional and Enterprise editions, if Administrator did not applied Defender policies via Group Policy Management Console.
+ConfigureDefender utility may be used also on Windows 10 Professional and Enterprise editions, if Administrator did not apply Defender policies via Group Policy Management Console.
 Normally all those policies are set to 'Not configured'.
 So, if Administrator applied Defender policies, then they must be set first to 'Not configured' before using ConfigureDefender.
 Those settings can be found in Group Policy Management Console:

 Computer configuration >> Policies >> Administrative templates >> Windows components >> Windows Defender Antivirus.
 The tabs: MAPS, MpEngine, Real-time Protection, Reporting, Scan, Spynet, and Windows Defender Exploit Guard, should be examined.

 .

-The below list shows which settings are available on different Windows versions:
+The below list shows which settings are available in different Windows versions:

 At least Windows 8.1: Real-time Monitoring, Behavior Monitoring, Scan all downloaded files and attachments, Reporting Level (MAPS membership level), Average CPU Load while scanning